pbt001/pandoc-paper-template/src/01_paper.md

 lolTitle: "# List of Listings"
 ...

-This is an example.
-[Example]

 # Examples

-Here go some examples, so we can see what this compiles to
+Here go some \Gls{Example}, so we can see what this compiles to.
+This example is taken from [see @examplebibentry, page 15 ff.].

 ## List examples